Physician Associate Studies MSc

 Career opportunities

-After qualifying as a Physician Associate you can expect a starting salary of Band 6 or 7 in the NHS Agenda for Change pay rates.
-You will be part of a new and rapidly growing UK profession, supported by the NHS and the Department of Health, and will follow a career path with proven success in the United States.
+After qualifying as a physician associate you can expect to begin work as a Band 6 or 7.
+You’ll be part of an emerging UK profession, supported by the NHS and the Department of Health and featuring in the NHS Long Term Workforce Plan, and will follow a career path with proven success in the United States.

-As a graduate Physician Associate you will help to increase the numbers of the medical workforce and increase access to quality care for patients.
-You will act in an enabling role, helping to reduce the healthcare team’s workload.
-You will bring new talent to the NHS and add to the skill mix within the teams.
+As a graduate physician associate, you’ll help to increase the numbers of the medical workforce and improve access to quality care for patients.
+You’ll act in an enabling role, helping to reduce the healthcare team’s workload.
+You’ll bring new talent to the NHS and add to the skill mix within the teams.

-While trainee doctors and surgeons rotate through different specialties, Physician Associates offer continuity of care for patients, as well as institutional memory for the team in which they work.
-Physician Associate support also provides cover so that trainee doctors and surgeons can attend training, clinic or theatre.
+While trainee doctors and surgeons rotate through different specialties, physician associates offer continuity of care for patients as well as institutional memory for the team in which they work.
+Physician associates are key to ensuring service provision is maintained when other members of the team are attending training, clinic or theatre.